 Reduced need for physical infrastructure

-With more and more businesses moving towards a remote working culture, physical office space and physically wired network infrastructures are becoming less of a norm.
+With more and more businesses moving towards a hybrid working culture, physical office space and physically wired network infrastructures are becoming less of a norm.
 Every business knows the frustrations and costs of waiting for traditional telecommunications companies to install new phone lines.
 With SIP, businesses can add phone lines by simply connecting handsets to their data connection, Users working remotely can be easily integrated into the company network.

 No additional costly hardware installation